Neuroscience Ph.D. Program

-Neurobiology is a field defined not by a specific intellectual approach or experimental technique, but rather by its subject matter: the cells of the nervous, sensory and muscular systems.
-The faculty of the Neuroscience Program is engaged in research focusing on cellular and molecular neurobiology, and behavioral neuroscience.
+Neurobiology is a field defined not by a specific intellectual approach or experimental technique, but rather by its subject matter: the cells of the nervous, sensory, and muscular systems.
+The Neuroscience Program faculty is engaged in research focusing on cellular and molecular neurobiology, and behavioral neuroscience.
 Their work is laying the foundation for the next generation of treatments for neurological disease and mental illness.

-Research topics of particular interest in the program include:
+Research topics of particular interest in the Neuroscience Program include:

 - Membrane biophysics, especially the operation and modulation of ion channels

 - Neuronal organelle traffic, particularly the synthesis, axonal transport, and release of synaptic and secretory vesicles

 - Neurogenetics of invertebrates and vertebrates

 - The molecular and cellular basis of complex behavior

 The Neuroscience Program offers a series of advanced graduate seminar courses designed to not only provide knowledge about a given topic, but also to confer a detailed understanding of experimental procedures and to promote clear presentation of ideas and arguments.